A guide to mortgage costs and fees

 L&C will not charge you a broker fee should you decide to proceed with a mortgage.

-You’ll usually have the choice of adding the arrangement fee to the mortgage – meaning you’ll pay interest on it – or you’ll be able to pay the fee upfront.
-However, this means there’s a chance you’ll lose that money if anything goes wrong with the purchase.
+You’ll usually have the choice of adding the arrangement fee to your mortgage – but that does mean you’ll pay interest on it – or paying the fee upfront.
+If you pay upfront, there’s a chance you’ll lose the money if the house purchase doesn’t go ahead.

-An alternative is to add the fee to the cost of the loan but overpay as soon as the mortgage completes to avoid paying interest on it.
-Most lenders allow you to overpay by a certain amount each year without incurring a penalty – but always read the small print.
+An alternative is to add the fee to your mortgage, but to overpay as soon as your mortgage deal is completed to avoid paying interest on it.
+Most lenders allow you to overpay by a certain amount each year without incurring a penalty – but check the small print.

 It’s usually non-refundable, even if the property sale falls through and the mortgage is no longer needed.

-Before approving your mortgage, a lender organises a survey to assess the value of your property and identify any issues or repairs that may be needed.
-This is to ensure that, if you default on the loan, they can sell the property and get their money back.
+Before approving your mortgage, a lender organises a survey of the property you want to buy to assess its value.
+This is to ensure that, if you default on the loan, the lender can sell the property and get their money back.
 This may or may not be a cost passed on to you.

 In Scotland the process is different.
 The seller must provide a Home Report, which includes a valuation, before a property can go on the market.

-While the valuation is for your lender’s benefit, the survey is for yours.
-It’s not a legal requirement, but it will flag up issues that could cost you later.
-If serious repairs are brought to light, you might also be able to renegotiate the property price with the seller.
+A survey is not a legal requirement, but it will flag issues that could cost you later.
+If serious repairs are brought to light, you might be able to renegotiate the property price with the seller.

 You can commission a survey yourself or your lender may be able to arrange it for you.